-- Tadalafil, or Cialis, has a half-life of 17.5 hours and remains active in the body as an effective erectile dysfunction treatment for up to 36 hours after it’s consumed.
+Tadalafil, or Cialis, has a half-life of 17.5 hours and remains active in the body as an effective erectile dysfunction treatment for up to 36 hours after it’s consumed.

 This means that if you’re prone to side effects from ED drugs, you may notice them lasting for longer if you use a medication such as tadalafil, which has a very long half life.

-- Dizziness*, which is also a result of increased nitric oxide levels.
+Dizziness.
 The dizziness from ED medication is typically not severe, but it can potentially lead to discomfort and fainting in people with underlying health conditions.

 The first factor is the dosage you use.
 Most ED medications come in a range of doses, meaning that an effective dose for one person might not be equal to an effective dose for another person.
 Your primary care provider can help determine what dose you should use.

 The third factor is the amount of medication that you use.
 If you use ED medication every day, the cost can quickly add up; if you take it once or twice per week, the total cost per year will be far lower.